fcrozatier/f-stack/packages/reflow/README.md

 - Template caching
 - Strong type safety with no extension required
 - Supports type parameters for even stronger type safety
-- Zero 3rd-party runtime dependencies

 ## Mental model

-With Reflow we insert reactive data in our templates inside holes (sinks) to declaratively and reactively manipulate web APIs (`Attr`, `EventListener`, `DOMTokenList` etc).
-This is done in a very structured way.
+With Reflow we insert reactive data in our templates inside holes (sinks) to declaratively and reactively interact with web APIs (`Attr`, `EventListener`, `DOMTokenList` etc).

-There are two sorts of sinks:
+This is done in a structured way, with two sorts of sinks:

 1. Element-level sinks